Facebook Pixel ICM Photography: A Guide to Intentional Camera Movement

 The best ICM photography settings

 If you’re ready to dive into the exciting world of intentional camera movement photography, it’s crucial to set your camera up properly to achieve those captivating and dreamy effects.
-Here are the essential ICM settings I recommend:
+Here are the basic ICM settings I recommend:

 • Shutter Priority mode